-6. Field work is an immersive and experiential way to engage students in the learning process.
+Field work is an immersive and experiential way to engage students in the learning process.
 However, when you cannot hold a class on the Athabasca Glacier to examine glacial retreat or transport 60 students to Paris, France to study the urban form and function of the city, virtual tours provide a way to create that "in the field" experience.

-Your Task: Experiment to create a field work inspired activity for one of your courses using one of the following virtual tour experiences:
+Experiment to create a field work inspired activity for one of your courses using one of the following virtual tour experiences:

-- Google Streetview connects with Google's map service to show fully navigable views of map locations.
+Google Streetview connects with Google's map service to show fully navigable views of map locations.
 This offers a means to observe anywhere on earth they have mapped.
-The Streetview Gallery provides examples of where you can go. - MapCrunch uses Streetview to transport you to a random location in the world.
-This might work as a writing prompt or an exercise to explore the cultures where you land. - Geoguesser provides random Streetview Images from around the world wrapped in a game format for identifying the location. - Google Museum View uses the same technology to map streets to provide walk through tours of museums around the world.
+The Streetview Gallery provides examples of where you can go.

+MapCrunch uses Streetview to transport you to a random location in the world.
+This might work as a writing prompt or an exercise to explore the cultures where you land.

+Geoguesser provides random Streetview Images from around the world wrapped in a game format for identifying the location.

+Google Museum View uses the same technology to map streets to provide walk through tours of museums around the world.

-- Google Map Treks takes to you inside the Taj Mahal, down inside the Grand Canyon, the Sambura National Refuge in Kenya, the Giza Pyramids in Egypt, and more. - Google Earth lifts you from the streets to explore the entire globe.
-Explore any location in full 360 degree navigation. - Google Earth Timelapse provides a way to explore satellite images of different locations over different periods of times. - Google Tour Creator helps you create your own virtual reality tours.
+Google Map Treks takes to you inside the Taj Mahal, down inside the Grand Canyon, the Sambura National Refuge in Kenya, the Giza Pyramids in Egypt, and more.

+Google Earth lifts you from the streets to explore the entire globe.
+Explore any location in full 360 degree navigation.

+Google Earth Timelapse provides a way to explore satellite images of different locations over different periods of times.

+Google Tour Creator helps you create your own virtual reality tours.

-Explore one or more of these virtual tours and find the web address to one specifically that you could build a lesson on the experience.
-In your response to the Virtual Field Trips activity describe how you could integrate the tour and what it might offer your students.
+Explore one or more of these virtual tours and find the web address for one tour that would allow you to build a customized learning experience.
+Develop some commentary to post, focused on how could you integrate the tour into a learning experience and what it might offer your students.